-Following the pre-intervention measures of perceived-stigma and suicide literacy, participants were guided through core chapters 2-4 (see example images from Chapters 2-4 in Figures 6-8).
+Following the pre-intervention measures of suicide stigma and suicide literacy, participants were guided through core chapters 2-4 (see example images from Chapters 2-4 in Figures 6-8).
 Within the structure of these chapters, participants were presented with a personalised experience, depending on how they answered questions posed to them.
 One method of tailoring content was according to the nature of participants' experience of suicide.
 For example, those who identified as bereaved by suicide were presented with content that was particularly relevant to that experience.
-This did not exclude them from experiencing any other content-with all presented postcard and video material made available on completion of participation via the library (see Chapter 5)-but provided them with relevant material in a manageable period of time using language tailored to their experience.
+This did not exclude them from experiencing any other content-all presented postcard and video material was made available via the library, on completion of participation (see Chapter 5)-but provided them with relevant material in a manageable period of time using language tailored to their experience.